Neuro-Oncology

 At vero eos et accusamus et iusto odio dignissimos ducimus qui blanditiis praesentium voluptatum deleniti atque corrupti quos dolores et quas.

 Radiation therapy is an effective therapy for many malignancies and benign conditions.
-However, radiation therapy can potentially cause early and late complications in the nervous system.
+However, radiation therapy can potentially cause early and late toxicities in the central nervous system.
 These include radiation necrosis, cerebrovascular disease, cognitive deficits, endocrinopathies, encephalopathy, myelopathy, plexopathy, radiculopathy, neuropathy, and secondary tumors.
-This article discusses in detail the various radiation complications and therapeutic options.
+This article discusses in detail radiation complications in the central nervous system, prevention of radiation toxicity, and therapeutic options.

-Most historic cancer therapies were nonspecifically cytotoxic.
-This was especially true of radiation therapy.
 Older radiation therapy techniques used to treat primary or metastatic nervous system diseases, or structures adjacent to neural structures, caused damage to the nervous system.
-The most dramatic example of this type of injury, brain radiation necrosis, was first recognized in 1930, soon after radiation was first used therapeutically for brain tumors (16).
+The most dramatic example of this type of injury, brain radiation necrosis, was first recognized in 1930, soon after radiation was first used therapeutically for brain tumors (23).
 Since that time, a spectrum of injuries throughout the central and peripheral nervous system has been identified, and some of the details of specific syndromes have been elucidated.
 Despite this heightened awareness, the neurologic complications of radiation therapy continue to occur because individual tolerances to radiation are variable, safe radiation thresholds are not precisely known, latency to development of injury range between days to years, and risks are altered by use of chemotherapy, other systemic therapies, or preexisting disease.
-The incidence of radiation-related nervous system side effects appears to be increasing as conventional radiation therapy techniques are being applied more aggressively, new radiation delivery approaches such as stereotactic radiotherapy, intensity modulated radiation therapy (IMRT), volumetric modulated arc radiation therapy (VMAT) or particle therapy are becoming commonplace, and patients are surviving longer.
+Conventional and stereotactic radiation treatment cause similar toxicities, though dose per fraction, volume irradiation, location, and other dosimetric factors may affect severity and timing of injury.
+Despite increasing understanding and ability to prevent CNS radiation toxicity, the incidence of radiation-related nervous system side effects are likely to increase as patients survive longer.

 Radiation-related nervous system side effects can affect every level of the nervous system and can be classified either anatomically or temporally (Tables 1 and 2).